kyma-project/community/sig-and-wg/sig-core/proposals/objects-store-proposal.md

   message: "service unavailable"
 ```

+Lifecycle of the Bucket CR is done with the Bucket controller:
+- Once CR is created the bucket with the CR name is created in the storage under `namespaces/{NAMESPACE_NAME}/{CR_NAME}`
+- Once CR is deleted the bucket with all the content in it is removed

+#### Bucket reference

 You reference the Bucket in your Object CR with the following info in the spec:
 ```
   bucketRef:
     name: my-bucket
 ```

-It must be provided because the Object controller checks the Bucket custom resource status to make sure the bucket exists.
+It must be provided and the Object controller checks the Bucket custom resource status to make sure the bucket exists:

+- The deletion of the Bucket CR requires from the Object controller to actively monitor the status of the referenced bucket.
+In case bucket is deleted, the status of the Object CR is updated to `ready: False` and objects references are removed.
+- Update of the reference causes recreation of the objects in new location, removal from old location and update of the status and the references

 ## Object custom resource